No Gravity Games Offers 12 Free North American Switch Games This Month

-The annual free game giveaway by No Gravity Games signals the start of the holiday season, and 2023 is no exception.
+Publisher No Gravity Games’ annual free game giveaway signals the holiday season, and 2023 is no exception.

-The ‘Switchmas Wonderland’ Christmas giveaway begins today (December 11) and runs through December 21 with one game free on the Switch eShop each day.
-As usual, this offer is only for North American eShop users.
+The Switch eShop will offer one game for free each day from December 11 to 21 as part of the ‘Switchmas Wonderland’ Christmas giveaway.
+This offer is usually limited to North American eShop accounts.

-Twelve free games are available throughout the giveaway, with two on the last day.
-Download any No Gravity Games game on your Switch (including Pirates: All Aboard!, which can be redeemed for free when signing up for the company’s newsletter) to unlock the first day’s freebie.
+The giveaway offers 12 free games, with two on the last day.
+You can unlock the first day’s freebie by downloading any No Gravity Games game on your Switch, including Pirates: All Aboard!, which can be redeemed for free when signing up for the company’s newsletter.

-The following list will be updated daily to track this year’s free games:

 - 11th December: Nonogram Prophecy